KhronosGroup/glTF-Sample-Assets/SubmittingModels.md

 * License
 * Credit name and work performed

 An asset may have multiple copyrights and/or credits.
-For example, if Acme, Inc. created a model rocket and Wyle E Coyote animated it; there would be two copyrights, one for the model and one for the animation.
+For example, if Acme, Inc. created a model rocket and Wile E Coyote animated it; there would be two copyrights, one for the model and one for the animation.

-Assets to be incldued in the Sample Asset repository must have a license that allows Khronos to publish the asset and allow others to use the asset in public.
+Assets to be included in the Sample Asset repository must have a license that allows Khronos to publish the asset and allow others to use the asset in public.
 Khronos recommends use of a permissive license like [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) or even [Creative Commons 1.0 Universal Public Domain Dedication ](http://creativecommons.org/publicdomain/zero/1.0/).
-Assets with semi-restrictive licenses may be included in the repository provided arrangments are made prior to the Pull Request being posted.
+Assets with semi-restrictive licenses may be included in the repository provided arrangements are made prior to the Pull Request being posted.

-The system will attemtp to list the copyrights with the oldest one first.
+The system will attempt to list the copyrights with the oldest one first.
 Some manual adjustment may be necessary.

 #### Displayed License & Credit Format